uhi22/pyPLC/doc/EvseMode.md

 ### Q1: What is the purpose of the PP pin, and do I need to connect it?

 The car uses the ProximityPilot (or PlugPresent) to detect, that a plug has been inserted.
-We need to connect a 1.5kohms resistor between the PP and the ProtectiveEarth (PE), otherwise the car most likely does not initiate any communication.
+For CCS2, we need to connect a 1.5kohms resistor between the PP and the ProtectiveEarth (PE), otherwise the car most likely does not initiate any communication.
 The resistor can be directly placed into the plug.
+In CCS1 case, the resistance is different, and a button can be added, too.
+Discussion and explanation here: https://openinverter.org/forum/viewtopic.php?p=59932#p59932

 ### Q2: Where can I address questions or distribute my testing results?